-If your vehicle doesn't have four-wheel drive, you shouldn't drive off-road unless you're on a level, solid surface.
+If your vehicle does not have four-wheel drive, you should not drive off-road unless you are on a level, solid surface.

 Off-road driving can be great fun.
 But it does have some definite hazards.
 The greatest of these is the terrain itself.